lytedev/wrek-cms/README.markdown

 This work is under a version 3 GPL.

 ## Summary:
 LyteDev CMS is a super lightweight content management system built for the LyteDev site.
-Based off of the HTML5 Boilerplate.
+Based on the HTML5 Boilerplate.